openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 to prevent a machine from being deleted in the cloud prior to its replacement coming online.

-Additionally, we are still have etcd-quroum-guard in place, which utilizes PBDs to prevent removal of more than one control plane machine at a time.
+Additionally, we still have etcd-quroum-guard in place, which utilizes PBDs to prevent removal of more than one control plane machine at a time.

 #### Risk: Conflicts with user-created operators or automation